JavierDega/pip/README.md

 libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang, cmake

 Visual Studio Code (Recommended, tested):
--Install 'CMake Tools'extension
+-Install 'CMake Tools' extension
 -Scan for kits should show you the clang installation from llvm (something like Clang_platform_pc-linux-gnu)
 -Compile and run

 #### Windows:
+This has been tested and developed using Visual Studio's Clang installation.
+You can add this from Visual Studio Installer:
+-Install Visual Studio 2022.
+In the installer, make sure to install 'Desktop development with C++', and within it, install 'Clang in C++ Tools for Windows'
  Visual Studio Code (Recommented)
 -Install visual studio (Tested on vs2019/2022)
--Visual Studio Installer: Desktop development for C++ - Make sure to install clang tools for visual studio -Install CMake extension
+-Visual Studio Installer: Desktop development for C++ - Make sure to install clang tools for visual studio
+-Install CMake extension
 -Install CMake
--Scan for kits should show you the Visual Studio installation of clang, choose it -Compile
+-Scan for kits should show you the Visual Studio installation of clang, choose it
+-Compile

  Visual Studio:
 -Install visual studio (Tested on vs2019/2022)